cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-HELIOS CMP OPERATIONS GROUND SUPPORT-EN.md

 image: Project-CNES-HELIOS CMP OPERATIONS GROUND SUPPORT-EN pict 1.jpg
 size: small
 name: HELIOS CMP Operations Ground Support
-title: Support to ground operations of the Maintenance Center at Post Helios 2A / 2B
+title: Support for ground operations of the Maintenance Center at Post Helios 2A / 2B
 domains: Control Center
 department: SPACE
 program: Spot Helios
 domains: Control Center
-summary: "Ensure operations for the GROUND operating service of the Station Maintenance Centers of HELIOS satellites in delegation of tasks.
-MCO (Maintenance in operational conditions) of the ground means used to ensure the operations of the satellites of the HELIOS sector"
+summary: "Ensure operations for the SOL operating service of the Station Maintenance Centers of HELIOS satellites by delegation of tasks.
+MCO (Maintenance in operational conditions) of the ground means used to ensure the operations of the HELIOS sector satellites"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)